Team

 About Joy

-Joy Roos is a Ph.D. student at the University of Missouri, Columbia in the School of Education and Human Development.
+Joy Roos recently graduated with her Ph.D. from the University of Missouri, Columbia in the School of Education and Human Development.
 Her research program is directly influenced by her work as a social worker and advocate for minoritized youth and families in the Midwest.
 The main objective of her research is to understand the factors that facilitate or inhibit youth’s prosocial behaviors toward ethnic and racial outgroups with the goal of promoting positive intergroup relations and immigrant/minoritized youth well-being.

 Marixza Torres